AndreasChristensen89/cleaner-copenhagen/README.md

 I believe the webpage is set up for the users to easily achieve their goal, which is to get general information about the group, who they are, where and when they operate, a way to contact them with questions/requests for membership/general inquiries and comments.

-Bugs discovered during testing:
+### Bugs discovered during testing:
 I found the Google Developer Tool to not be stable in showing if the website responded correctly to different screensizes.
-Many times it would show that everything works fine and smoothly only to display something different the next time I open it.
+Many times it would show that everything worked fine and smoothly only to display something different the next time it was opened.
 Similarly, it would show that something was off
 (footer not showing, lines out of bounds etc) only to show them correctly after closing and opening.
+In short, the test would succeed on Google Developer, but fail when manipulating actual browser window.
+Firefox did not show the Google font during testing.